 US accuses Venezuela of aggression in skies over Caribbean

-WASHINGTON, United States (AFP) — A Venezuelan fighter jet "aggressively shadowed" an American intelligence plane over the Caribbean Sea, US defense officials said Sunday, slamming the maneuver as "unprofessional."
+WASHINGTON, DC, United States (AFP) — A Venezuelan fighter jet “aggressively shadowed” an American intelligence plane over the Caribbean Sea, US defence officials said yesterday, slamming the manoeuvre as “unprofessional”.

-US Southern Command (SOUTHCOM) said the Russian-made Venezuelan SU-30 "Flanker" took off from an airfield 200 miles (320 kilometres) east of Caracas on Friday, following a US EP-3 at an "unsafe distance...jeopardising the crew and aircraft."
+US Southern Command (SOUTHCOM) said the Russian-made Venezuelan SU-30 “Flanker” took off from an airfield 200 miles (320 kilometres) east of Caracas last Friday, following a US EP-3 at an “unsafe distance...jeopardising the crew and aircraft”.

-SOUTHCOM said in a separate post on Twitter the action demonstrated Russia's "irresponsible military support" to Venezuelan President Nicolas Maduro's "illegitimate regime."
+SOUTHCOM, in a separate post on Twitter, said the action demonstrated Russia's “irresponsible military support” to Venezuelan President Nicolas Maduro's “illegitimate regime”.

-It also revealed Maduro's "recklessness & irresponsible behavior, which undermines int'l rule of law & efforts to counter illicit trafficking," it added.
+The incident also revealed Maduro's “recklessness & irresponsible behaviour, which undermines int'l rule of law & efforts to counter illicit trafficking”, it added.

-The US has accused Russia of propping up Maduro as the crisis deepened by supplying military aircraft including the SU-30.
+The US has accused Russia of propping up Maduro as the crisis deepens by supplying military aircraft including the SU-30.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive